 The language C1 provides an operator, written & and pronounced "addressof", to grab the address in the code segment that corresponds to a function in a program.
 For example, &hash_string is the address where the binary code for the function hash_string is located.
-The address-of operator can only be applied to functions in C1, although its use is much more general in C.

-Now that we can get a hold of a function address, we would like to assign it to a variable, for example by writing $F = \\hash_string$ and then apply F to some input.
+The address-of operator can only be applied to functions in C1, although its use is much more general in C. Now that we can get a hold of a function address, we would like to assign it to a variable, for example by writing $F = \\hash_string$ and then apply F to some input.
 But every variable shall have a type.
 What is the type of F?
 The type of a function describes the number, position and type of its input parameters and its output type.
 In C1, we declare a function type by just adding the word typedef in front of its prototype.
-Since the prototype of hash_string is we write the type of this function as typedef int hash_string_fn(string s);
+Since the prototype of hash_string is int hash_string(string s);